Dead Space 2: Art design

 Character design was led by Garcia.
 Isaac's default RIG suit was designed to appear strong without taking away from Isaac's non-military background, with strengthening ribs as a motif and component.
 The Advanced RIG suit followed the opposite design path, intending to evoke Isaac's growing combat ability against the Necromorphs.
 Several suit designs reinforced the general aesthetic, but some were designed to have a vintage look, including a suit based on a historic diving suit.
 The RIG helmet was redesigned slightly so it could realistically fold away to reveal his face for cutscenes and dialogue, while retaining its established shape.
 His weapons were all designed to have distinctive yet simple shapes, emulating the design of modern tools.

 The new Necromorph designs, including child Necromorphs, were influenced by the new Sprawl environment.
-Several Necromorph designs also served a mechanical purpose, allowing the developers to rely less on closed-room combat scenarios to alter the pacing of the game.
+Several Necromorph designs also served a mechanical purpose, allowing the developers to rely less on closed-room combat scenarios to control pacing.
 As with the first game, their design was intended to be unsettling and unnatural, being frightening without being too conventionally monstrous.
-The trauma created by the transformations were selected to play into common fears people had around something happening to a body part, alongside fractures and bodily warping being more realistic and disturbing than something like wounds from a laser gun.
-Alongside returning Necromorphs designs, new larger versions were designed, with the challenge being to realistically portray these larger Necromorphs as amalgamations of the normally human-sized monsters.
+The trauma created by the transformations were selected to play into common fears of injury, alongside fractures and bodily warping being more realistic and disturbing than something like wounds from a laser gun.
+Alongside returning Necromorphs designs, new larger versions were designed, with the challenge being to realistically portray these larger Necromorphs as amalgamations of the human-sized monsters.
 The disturbing behavior of the Necrmorphs and associated violence was something the team paid attention to so it would be graphic and disturbing without becoming gratuitous.